steven-aj/steven-aj.github.io/src/content/singles/switching-gears-for-2024.md

 The overall mechanics are pretty simple, broken into three primary objects with some base prefabs to support them - a Player, Pipes & PipeFactory.
 The environment is a single Background object with a few controls.

 ### Player
 The 'Player' prefab extends Godot's CharacterBody2D to tap into the engine's physics runtime loop.
-This allowed me to control the body's mass and gravity scale, alleviating the need to scal the player's rate of fall.
+This allowed me to control the body's mass and gravity scale, alleviating the need to scale the player's rate of fall.
 An upward velocity of a constant value, 'FlapStrength', is temporarily applied to the body when the player presses spacebar or left-clicks inside the game window.

 ### Pipes
 For the pipes, I built individual 'UpperPipe' & 'LowerPipe' objects.
 Each prefab has a CollisionBody2D component to trigger an event when the Player comes into contact.
 Ultimately, both objects are unified into a separate prefab of 'Pipes'.
 This was done to: a) easily align them with each other, b) ensure they spawn at the same time with minimal effort and, potentially, c) programmatically control the vertical gap between the two (*if I wanted to take it that far, that is... scope creep is real*).
 The only function of the 'Pipes' prefab is to translate its location across the x-axis, giving the player the illusion that they're always moving forward.